YiqianZhang1004/YiqianZhang.github.io/_pages/about.md

   - /about.html
 ---

-Hi, everone! my name is Yiqian Zhang.
-I am currently a student in University of Illinois at Urbana-Champaign.
-My major is mathematics and statistics.
-I am very interested in data manipulation and geometry.
-At the same time, when I am in class, I am very good at integrating and processing key knowledge, so as to efficiently complete notes and study tasks.
-Since high school, my notes have been recognized by many teachers.
-I am an enthusiastic, motivated, hardworking, and rigorous person with a great passion for data analysis and data science.
-I am eager to be challenged in order to grow and further improve my analysis skill.
-My greatest passion in life is using my skills to make complex data simple.
+I am a dedicated third-year Applied Mathematics and Statistics student at the University of Illinois at Urbana-Champaign (UIUC).
+My fascination with data began early on, leading me to delve deeply into data analysis and science.
+This passion extends beyond mere numbers; I'm captivated by the narratives they craft and the insights they reveal.
+UIUC has sharpened my skills, empowering me to dissect complex datasets and derive valuable insights.
+I'm eager to apply this expertise, simplifying complicated data patterns into actionable knowledge.
+I thrive on challenges, always seeking opportunities that push my analytical boundaries and foster growth.